 Palm Springs, CA has become such a hotbed for travel.
 It’s attracting a diverse crowd ranging from hipsters and celebs to the young to the retired.
 One of the best features of the area is that there’s a ton of cheap and free things to do in Palm Springs.
 When vacationing, the costs can really start to add up quickly, especially for a family or a group.
 All the meals out and entertainment start to make your hearty travel budget look, well, like a pauper’s purse.

 Who knew there were so many free things to do in Palm Springs?
 Your first stop should be to the Palm Springs Visitor Center, to get an idea of the vast array of Free Activities that await you.
-We’ve gathered a few of our favorite free things to do in Palm Springs and the general vicinity.
+We’ve gathered a few of our favorite free things to do in the greater Palm Springs area.

 Cheap and Free things to Do in Palm Springs

 If you’re in the area on any Thursday night, drop downtown to Palm Canyon Drive.
 There are several blocks of the street that are closed off to traffic, and the area becomes a great big street fair.
 Food, music, arts and crafts, vendors, and a farmer’s market are all rolled into one location.
 This is also one of the best places for relaxing and people watching.
 For $20, we usually have a great evening of fun and dinner for 2 of us.
 Villagefest is every Thursday evening until ten p.m.
 Villagefest is one of my favorite things to do in Palm Springs at night.